 Here are some of the most common surrogate mother questions that people ask pregnant women when they find out the baby they are carrying is not their own.

 It’s very common for people to ask how a woman’s children feel about their mother’s surrogate pregnancy.
 Surrogacy is an experience and learning opportunity for the whole family.
-No matter the age, kids learn that they too can be involved in helping an individual or couple who cannot have a baby without the help of their mother.
+No matter the age, kids learn that they, too, can be involved in helping an individual or couple who cannot have a baby without the help of their mother.

 Former surrogates have shared that their older children tend to become more helpful by doing extra chores around the house, helping out with their siblings and sharing in the overall excitement leading up to delivery day.

 Younger children may have trouble comprehending that the baby growing in mommy’s tummy is not going to become their little brother or sister.
 Some surrogates have said that they often had to reinforce this notion with their little ones.
 There have even been a few books written for children to help explain the concept of surrogacy, such as “The Kangaroo Pouch,” written by Sarah A. Phillips.

 The child has no genetic connection to the woman who is so graciously carrying and nurturing it.
 Women who choose to become surrogates are keenly aware that the child is not their own and do so knowing that her pregnancy will produce a child for an otherwise childless person or couple.

-Would you do it (be a surrogate) again?
+Would you be a surrogate again?